 The BalticSatApps project aims to advance the development of new solutions and commercial activity that utilize Copernicus earth observation data.
-The project is co-financed by Interreg Baltic Sea Region Programme 2014 – 2020, and takes place during 10/2017–9/2020.
+The project is co-financed by Interreg Baltic Sea Region Programme 2014–2020 and European Neighbourhood Instrument/financial support of the Russian Federation, and takes place during 10/2017–9/2020.

 New business opportunities from satellite data